 Some grant competitions, such as the Innovate UK open competition, provide you with an application form with fixed-size text entry areas.
 For each question, you’ll need to provide answers to the questions using only the space provided.

-For other competitions, such as the Horizon 2020 SME Instrument, there is an overall page limit for the application.
+For other competitions, such as the Horizon Europe Scheme, there is an overall page limit for the application.
 You will need to provide the information required within the allowed number of pages, but you can decide how much information to provide for each section.

 Your grant application is more likely to be successful if it: